 PERSONAL POLITICAL ACTIVITIES: HII encourages individual participation by employees in the political process.
 This includes service on governmental bodies and participation in political activities.
 However, such activities should not interfere with your job responsibilities or create a conflict of interest.
-It is important that you review the company's Employee Political Activity corporate policy.
+It is important that you review the corporate policy on Employee Political Activity.
 You should seek immediate advice from the Law Department or your BCO whenever you have a question concerning political activities.